winni2k/deepMindRepo16/README.md

     src/ttt --interactive

+This trains up two agents by playing them against each other.
+After training, the agents stop learning, and the user can try beating them.

-The executable has a few more interesting options, including verbose mode that can be displayed with the `--help` flag.
+The executable has a few more interesting options, including verbose mode.
+These options can be displayed with the `--help` flag.

 ## Visualization of reward per episode